 We hear about how important “look and feel” are to defining your brand identity.
 Everything you put out there representing your company should have an intentional branded style to it.

 The concept stands the test of time and to this day helps your audience identify and trust your brand’s personality.

 There’s a psychological consistency in style that you want to capture, so your visitors feel like they’re in a familiar place when arriving at your landing page.

-Coca-Cola’s style is the iconic example that aces this style consistency across multiple campaigns:
+Coca-Cola’s style is an iconic example that aces consistent style across multiple campaigns: